 - Corn – The obvious star of this recipe!
 No matter how you prep the corn, this dish will be so tasty.
 I’ve tried grilled, boiled, and frozen.
 Whatever your heart desires.

 - Spices – I’ve played around with the spices and ratios and this particular blend is just so perfect!
-There is a KICK to this sauce, for sure.
+There is a KICK to this sauce, for sure, but it’s not overwhelming.
 After you mix in the spices to the mayo, give it a taste.
 It will definitely taste strong and that’s a good thing, because it will be toned down when the pasta, corn, and cheese are mixed in.
 However, you can always add a bit more mayo at the end so just trust me with this until it’s all mixed, then you can decide

 - Cotija cheese – This is a key ingredient to elote.
 It provides a cold, salty balance to the warm spicy dish.
 It’s an aged cows cheese that is kind of like.. a dry feta?
 You can find this at any Mexican market, but my Trader Joe’s also carries it too.